 He started multiplying those numbers together for all stocks he was considering investing in.
 I’ll save you the math.
 The result is 22.5.
 Companies that spat out numbers higher than 22.5 were not worthy of consideration to Buffett.
 Companies that had lower numbers were worth careful consideration.

 Try this out yourself.
-Look up some stocks at the Finscreener link above, and try multiplying the P/E and P/B of the stocks you’re interested in.
+Look up some stocks, and try multiplying the P/E and P/B of the stocks you’re interested in.
 The stocks that you find have great long term prospects.
 These are companies that have been around a long time, and are probably going to be around a lot longer.
 They have a great deal of equity and they make reliable revenue each year.

 As I said earlier, this is not the ONLY way to invest.
 It’s just a simple tool that’s part of a conservative investment philosophy held by a number of very successful investors.
 Understand it.
 Build on it.
 Let it work for you.
-There’s a lot more to learn when it comes to understanding the complex data presented on sites like Finscreener, but we’re one step closer by understanding and applying P/E and P/B ratios.
+There’s a lot more to learn when it comes to understanding the complex data presented online, but we’re one step closer by understanding and applying P/E and P/B ratios.